 - 1 Roma tomato, seeded and diced

-- 1 ½ pounds russet potatoes, peeled and diced into bite sized pieces
+- 1 1/2 pounds russet potatoes, peeled and diced into bite sized pieces

-- 1 head Tuscan kale, cleaned from ribs and cut up
+- 1 head Tuscan kale, cleaned from ribs and cut up (about four cups)

-- 2 cups frozen kernel corn
+- 2 cups frozen kernel corn, thawed

-- 1 cup light cream
+- 1 cup light cream, or half and half if light cream is not available

 Instructions

-- Start by making the stock.
-Add all stock ingredients to a pot and bring to a boil.
-Reduce to a simmer and cook uncovered for two hours.
+- Reduce to a simmer and cook uncovered for three hours.
 Strain stock and pick meat from bone.
 Discard the rest.
-This step can be done in advance and the stock frozen until needed.
-Cool and freeze in zip lock gallon bags.
+Skim fat from top of stock and discard.
+(This step can be done in advance and the stock frozen until needed.
+Cool and freeze in zip lock gallon bags.)
+You should be left with two quarts of stock and two pounds of meat.

 - Mix ham stock with vegetable stock and heat.
 Taste and adjust seasoning, but salt only if needed.